 - If Mrs. Jones broke her ankle in a workplace accident, and a deidentified report of the accident is maintained in the designated record set (i.e., “an employee broke their ankle and was taken to hospital”), the report is also PHI because it could be used with other information to identify Mrs. Jones.

-It is reasonable to query why information about an emotional support animal, a social media alias, or a deidentified report might be maintained in a designated record set, but when you look at the list of identifiers currently listed under §164.514, these too raise a few eyebrows – i.e., vehicle registration number, IP address, website URL, etc. Therefore, it is safer to protect PHI by working on the basis that any information maintained in a designated record set could be a HIPAA identifier.
+It is reasonable to query why information about an emotional support animal, a social media alias, or a deidentified report might be maintained in a designated record set, but when you look at the list of identifiers currently under §164.514(b), these too raise a few eyebrows – i.e., vehicle registration number, IP address, website URL, etc. Therefore, it is safer to protect PHI by assuming any information maintained in a designated record set could be a HIPAA identifier.

-- Understand what constitutes PHI under HIPAA, where it is maintained in your organization, and how best it should be protected.
+- Understand what is considered PHI under HIPAA, where it is maintained in your organization, and how best it should be protected.

-- Develop policies and procedures that protect the privacy of PHI without hindering the flow of health information.
+- Develop policies and procedures that protect the privacy of PHI without hindering the flow of information for treatment, payment, and health care operations.

 - Ensure all members of the workforce receive training on PHI so they can better perform their functions in compliance with HIPAA.